 My spirit was dampened, but my appetite was undeterred.
 I said, “Man, I really wanted some barbecue.”
 And that’s when it hit me — we could just go get some plain-old American barbecue.
 My suggestion that we give up on Korean was met by an overwhelming wave of silent disapproval.
 Angela had gone this far for Asian, and she was not about to give up now.
 Pleasant weather or not, I wasn’t looking forward to sleeping on the porch, so I chose to persevere.
 For the sake of my warm blankie, the search must go on.

-That’s when I remembered Tao Too in Germantown.
+That’s when I remembered Asian Eatery (formerly Tao Too) in Germantown.
 We headed over there, parked, and headed for the restaurant, hoping against hope that we would finally be fed.
 We were close, oh so close, then the distraction came.
 Sakura.
 “They have some pretty decent authentic Japanese dishes,” I reminded Angela.
 Sold.
 (And the fact that they were open didn’t hurt either.)
 Finally we could provide Mom with an interesting lunch.
 With any lunch.

 Sakura is our favorite Japanese restaurant in Memphis.
 We love funky Americanized sushi rolls, but there is so much more to Japanese food than that.
 We started with gomae, boiled spinach served with toasted sesame seeds.
 It was refreshing, but I prefer ohitashi, a dish where the spinach is blanched rather than boiled.
 It is tossed with a dressing of soy sauce, sesame oil, sugar, and sesame seeds.